Professional Private Investigation & Enquiry Agents

 CORPORATE FRAUD

 Fraud is big business.
-It costs the UK £190 billion* a year with the private sector losing £140 billion* of which procurement fraud accounts for a staggering £121.4 billion.
+It costs the UK economy an estimated £219 billion* a year, with the private sector losing £157.8 billion* of which procurement fraud accounts for a staggering £133.6 billion.
 Procurement fraud includes crimes such as the submission of false invoices or the awarding of contracts in exchange for bribes.
 Other private sector fraud includes crimes relating to cash skimming, payroll, tax, grant and insurance.
-With corporate fraud being so prevalent and businesses being so vulnerable due to the scale of expenditure, number of transactions and sheer breadth of fraudulent activity taking place it is vital for organisations to implement systems to limit their exposure.
+With corporate fraud being so prevalent and businesses being so vulnerable due to the scale of expenditure, number of transactions and sheer breadth of fraudulent activity taking place, it is vital for organisations to implement systems to limit their exposure.

 If you would like to discuss our range of anti-fraud measures for your organisation or need our help with existing crime,